ragesaq/gamergraf/README.md

 2.3: Restart MSI Afterburner Remote Server
 ### Step 3:
 #### Docker container download and config
-Clone/download this project to your desired location, and then edit the docker-compose.yml file and change the five environment variables.
+Clone/download this project to your desired location, and then edit the docker-compose.yml file and change the five environment variables.  *Note* I have some reports of issues using git on windows to clone the project and the container not building/working correctly.
+Downloading the zip from this page and extracting it resolved that issue.
+I'm not sure what the problem is related to and I am looking into it.
 3.1: HOST_IP - Enter the IP address of the PC you want to monitor
 3.2: HOST_PORT - Enter the port you entered in Step 2.1
 3.3: HOST - enter the hostname or any name you would like